 Day 5: Lake Naivasha

 Lake Naivasha is only a short drive from Lake Nakuru.
-This stop deviated from our usual game drive with a relaxing boat ride, which was a fun change of pace.
+This stop deviated from our usual game drives with a relaxing boat ride, which was a fun change of pace.
 Following the boat ride, we stopped at Crescent Island, a preserve where we enjoyed a guided walking safari amongst various animals, including giraffes and zebras.
 I recommend spending a day here, especially if you are already stopping at nearby Lake Nakuru.

 Where we stayed: Great Rift Valley Lodge

 I certainly see the allure of this popular lodge.
 It’s also a golf resort with many locals coming for business conferences and golf tournaments.
 One of my favorite parts of this property is that all the rooms include private balconies overlooking the spectacular expanse of the Rift Valley with breathtaking views.
-If we had more time, I would’ve loved to play golf or sit outside on our balcony, just soaking up the views.
+If we had more time, I would’ve loved to play golf or sit outside on our balcony longer, just soaking up the views.

 Day 6-7: Amboseli

 This national park is in southern Kenya, at the border between Kenya and Tanzania.
-Although much smaller than Maasai Mara, Amboseli is known for its large elephant herds and majestic views of Mount Kilimanjaro (weather permitting).
+Although much smaller than the Maasai Mara, Amboseli is known for its large elephant herds and majestic views of Mount Kilimanjaro (weather permitting).

 Before we even went, I wanted Brett to get me an iconic photo of an elephant in front of Mount Kilimanjaro.
 On our first game drive, the elephant walked closer to our safari vehicle than we anticipated, and with a zoom lens, the elephant couldn’t fully fit into the frame.
 We tried again the next day and got a perfect shot—even the clouds cooperated better by revealing Mount Kilimanjaro’s peak.